Lodi's Only Private School Geared for Students with Learning Disabilities!

 We do the heavy lifting for you and your exhausted learner.
-Students attend for three days a week (four days starting in the 2020-2021 school year).
+Students attend for four days per week, Monday through Thursday from 9:30 to 2:00.
 This allows for some "down" time for the tired learner to recoup, revitalize, and enjoy being a child or teen.

 Our students learn best by "doing" and we offer hands-on learning as often as possible.
 In addition, guided practice is an important part of our curriculum.
 We ensure the student has time to practice the skill before being asked to do it independently.
 Having problems?
 No big deal.
 We just keep practicing until the skill is mastered.
 And of course, with our one teacher to eight student ratio, students get lots of help and attention!